ADGEfficiency/adgefficiency.github.io/_posts/2019-04-25-machine-learning-in-energy.md

 ![fig1]({{ '/assets/ml_energy/gans.png' }})

-*All the images to the right are machine generated - [Karras et. al (2019) A Style-Based Generator Architecture for Generative Adversarial Networks (NVIDIA)](https://arxiv.org/pdf/1812.04948.pdf)*
+*All the images to the right are machine generated - [Karras et al. (2019) A Style-Based Generator Architecture for Generative Adversarial Networks (NVIDIA)](https://arxiv.org/pdf/1812.04948.pdf)*

 Adversarial learning can also be used in our final branch of machine learning - **reinforcement learning**.
 In reinforcement learning the machine learns to select actions with the supervision of a scalar reward signal.
 Reinforcement learning is applicable to a wide range of decision making problems with a reward signal, such as cost or carbon emissions.

 The crown jewel of modern reinforcement learning is the 2016 AlphaGo victory over Lee Sedol.
 Go was the last great challenge for AI in board games - creating a superhuman Go computer was thought to be a decade away.
-AlphaGo used deep neural networks to to map from the high dimensional board state to an optimal next move.
+AlphaGo used deep neural networks to map from the high dimensional board state to an optimal next move.

 ![]({{ '/assets/ml_energy/alphago.jpg' }})